 - Add Freedom to BitDefender allow list

-Please note - this list isn't comprehensive.
-A simple Google query will generally return instructions for how to add programs to the "allowed
+Note: this list isn't comprehensive.
+A simple Google query will generally return instructions for how to add programs to the "allowed list" for your security software of choice.

-Unfortunately, Freedom is incompatible with browser-based tunneling and VPN programs.
-Here are some VPN's you might be running:
+Here are some VPNs you might be running:

 - Hotspot Shield